Bella Hadid Goes Sheer In Cleavage And Ab-Flaunting Nudes

 Last night’s ritzy look isn’t the first headline-maker for Bella this month.
 The older sister to Gigi Hadid attended the 2019 Met Gala in a show-stopping Moschino dress in jewel-encrusted blacks.
 Unconventional as the cut-out gown was, it was Bella’s bold pixie cut that received the most attention.
 This street-style queen is renowned for wearing her hair scraped back into a bun.

 Much like her sister Gigi and fellow high-profile model, Kendall Jenner, Hadid is a globe-trotter.
-Her travels are well-documented by the press and Bella’s own social media, however they are also mentioned.
+Her travels are well-documented by the press and Bella’s own social media.
+However, the model also mentions them.
 In 2018, Bella told Vogue how she handles the jet-setting.

 “I travel a lot and I often work directly after landing.
 I use my mom’s advice, keeping my skin as good as it can be.
 So on a plane I wash my face as soon as I get on, I have all my serums and my night cream.
 And then I fall asleep and do it again when I wake up.”